-- During the American Revolutions War Sir Henry Clinton, th commander-in-chief of the Briti forces, directed that all slaves w sought asylum with the English granted their freedom.
-New Yo City, occupied by the British for sev years during the war, became a med for fleeing New York slaves. - Because of the large number of Bla runaways fighting as free men for t British and the increased threat slave insurrection, a law was pass which promised freedom to any N York slave in return for three years service in the American Arm Artifacts recovered from the Bur Grounds site include buttons fro military uniforms which confirm th Blacks fought and died on both sides the American Revolution in order gain their freedom. - Ignoring the protests of the Bla community, further use of the Afrik Burial Ground is terminated in fav of the land being sold for commerc interests.
-The site is gradually cover by landfill in order to make way f the expansion of New York City. - 1991- Construction crews, under contract the federal government's Gener
+- 1779-During the American Revolutiona War Sir Henry Clinton, th commander-in-chief of the Briti forces, directed that all slaves w sought asylum with the English granted their freedom.
+New Yo City, occupied by the British for sev years during the war, became a mee for fleeing New York slaves. - 1781-Because of the large number of Bla runaways fighting as free men for 1 British and the increased threat slave insurrection, a law was pass which promised freedom to any N York slave in return for three years service in the American Arm Artifacts recovered from the Bur Grounds site include buttons fro military uniforms which confirm th Blacks fought and died on both sides the American Revolution in order gain their freedom. - Ignoring the protests of the Bla community, further use of the Afrik Burial Ground is terminated in fav of the land being sold for commerc interests.
+The site is gradually cover by landfill in order to make way f the expansion of New York City.
+1991- Construction crews, under contract the federal government's Gener to discard the remains.
+1991- Black community activists descend upon the construction site in force and physically block the trucks demanding that the desecration of our ancestors' graves be halted immediately.

+200 J C

-AFRICAN BURYING GROUND The new Black view Outrage over desecration of ancestral burial ground STEERING COMMITTEE FOR THE AFRICAN BURIAL GROUND AGENDA November 23, 1992 Service Administration (GSA) discover skeletal remains during the initial stages of the construction of a new federal court and office building.
-Over twenty graves are mistakenly destroyed by the construction crew and the GSA under the direction of its New york supervisor David Diamond who orders bulldozers to scoop up and then to discard the remains.
-Black community activists descend upon the construction site in force and physically block the trucks demanding that the desecration of our ancestors graves be halted immediately.
+Service Administration (GSA) discover skeletal remains during the initial stages of the construction of a new federal court and office building.
+1991- Over twenty graves are mistakenly destroyed by the construction crew and the GSA under the direction of its New york supervisor David Diamond who orders buildozers to scoop up and then

 1991- The GSA responds in the same manner as its predecessors did in 1795 by ignoring the protests of the Black community.
 It contracts an inexperienced and white controlled archeological team to remove the remains and artifacts from the site as soon as possible so that the new building can go up before Black activists could organize and halt its construction.
-Three hundred years old bones are then improperly wrapped in newspaper and thrown into cardboard Black activists join forces and mobilize the Black community into collective action around this issue by organizing town meetings, teach-ins, forums and public hearings at churches and schools 1992throughout the city.
-As a result of these meetings the following demands were made by the Black community and it was understood that they could not be compromised: The Afrikan Burial Ground must be designated as a national landmark and historic site.
-Construction of the proposed thirty-four story federal office building be halted and replaced by a world class Afrikan Memorial Museum and Research Center.
-All archeological functions be under the direct supervision of Dr. Michael Blakey and his staff at Howard University.
-That a Steering Committee with majority representation from the Black community be established to oversee all aspects of the Afrikan Burial Ground.
-Illinois Black Congressional Caucus member, Gus Savage, chairs a congressional hearing to hear testimony regarding the Afrikan Burial Grounds.
+Three hundred years old bones are then improperly wrapped in newspaper and thrown into cardboard boxes.

+1992- Black activists join forces and mobilize the Black community into collective action around this issue by organizing town meetings, teach-ins, forums and public hearings at churches and schools 1992throughout the city.
+As a result of these meetings the following demands were made by the Black community and it was understood that they could not be compromised:

+a) The Afrikan Burial Ground must be designated as a national landmark and historic site.

+b) Construction of the proposed thirty-four story federal office building be halted and replaced by a world class Afrikan Memorial Museum and Research Center.

+c) All archeological functions be under the direct supervision of Dr. Michael Blakey and his staff at Howard University.

+d) That a Steering Committee with majority representation from the Black community be established to oversee all aspects of the Afrikan Burial Ground.
+1992-Illinois Black Congressional Caucus member, Gus Savage, chairs a congressional hearing to hear testimony regarding the Afrikan Burial Grounds.
 After listening to the concerns of the community as well as the irresponsible and racist responses of the GSA.
 Savage orders all construction at the site to cease until the initial demands of the Black community are justly recognized.

 Nearly four thousand people from throughout the Afrikan diaspora participate in the ancestral Remembrance Vigil.
-Organized by a coalition of Black grassroots organizations, the 26 hour interfaith drumming vigil attracted delegations from as far away as Ghana, West Africa to Belize, South America to pay respects to the ancestors at the Burial The federal government finally gives in to the intense political and community pressure and instructs GSA to accept the Black community's initial demands.
+Organized by a coalition of Black grassroots organizations, the 26 hour interfaith drumming vigil attracted delegations from as far away as Ghana, West Africa to Belize, South America to pay respects to the ancestors at the Burial Grounds site.